cyberphone/cbor-everywhere/README.md

 T.B.D.

 ## Support for Binary Data
-One of the more useful features of CBOR is the ability including binary data "as is".
+One of the more useful features of CBOR is the ability representing binary data "as is".
 Using XML or JSON, binary data must be encoded as [Base64](https://www.rfc-editor.org/rfc/rfc4648), leading to a 33% size increase as well as requiring more processing.